How to Become a Vegan in 7 Simple Healthy Steps

 See also

-Ranking the Best Mugwort of 2022
+Ranking the Best Almonds of 2024

 However, if you have a bad reason for eating plant-based food (such as “I only eat vegan/plant-based because my friend does”), it will be harder for your mind to stick with it long-term.
 If someone tells me, “you should try being vegan or plant-based,” I will probably just say no thanks and keep going on with my day!
 I would recommend thinking about family members who have tried going plant-based before—what made them change their diets?
 Did they feel better after switching?
 Were there any negative side effects?
 What were the positive effects on their lifestyle/health/body image etc.?